History, tourist information, and nearby accommodation

 The parish church of St Peter has a slightly unusual approach; the path leading to the south door is cut between two high banks, so that you can imagine you're heading into a hobbit hole.
 The church itself is quite pretty and dates to the 12th century, with Saxon stonework incorporated into the tower wall.
 There is a beautifully-carved 12th-century tower arch, a 14th-century niche for an Easter Sepulchre, and Elizabethan brasses to members of the Slaughter family.

-I've visited Upper Slaughter several times, and find myself coming back again and again.
+I've visited Upper Slaughter many times, and find myself coming back again and again.
 The ambience of the River Eye flowing gently under the footbridges, the lovely Cotswold architecture, and a simple park bench under the spreading boughs of a tree beside the river, provide a timeless sense of peace to Upper Slaughter.

 About Upper Slaughter